haileytapia/portfolio/BuyDomoListing.md

 *   **A one-time payment:** This article describes how to buy a listing with a one-time payment.
 *   **A monthly subscription:** See [Manage subscriptions to listings](/portfolio/ManageSubscriptionsDomoListings) for information.
-*   **A quote:** After you request a quote, Domo will process the request and contact you with the next steps.
+*   **A quote:** After you request a quote, Domo will process the request and contact you with next steps.

 ## Buy a listing